 “the only consolation was the comfort that a Barbour (Ursula) Suit gave when those seas where coming solid over the bridge rail.
 Those poor bastards in the destroyers still had Pusser’s oilskins, seaboots and a towel round thier neck, which did nothing to keep the seas out” – Gus Britton WWII submariner and Naval historian

 The Ursula suit is a waterproof protective waxed cotton garment designed and manufactured specifically for use by bridge and deck personnel on Royal Navy submarines during the Second World War.
-Post war, the remaining suits ended up in the hands of bikers, as did lots of military surplus; a fitting end when you consider the suits creation.
+Post-war, the remaining suits ended up in the hands of bikers, as did lots of military surpluses; a fitting end when you consider the creation of the suit.

 Shown below is an early pattern Barbour racing suit from our collection (now the property of the Barbour archive).
 Unusual in that it has no pockets.

 Captain George Phillips took command of the submarine HMS Ursula in 1937.
 Submariners wore general Royal Navy issue clothing, and he felt dissatisfied with the existing protective clothing.
-Through observing one of his crew wearing a one piece Barbour suit, he privately approached Barbour and commissioned a modification of a one-piece suit into a new two-piece design of jacket and separate trousers.
+Through observing one of his crew wearing a one-piece Barbour suit, he privately approached Barbour and commissioned a modification of a one-piece suit into a new two-piece design of the jacket and separate trousers.